 Frequently asked questions about cod cuts

-Can one cut of meat be substituted for another in recipes?
+Can one cut be exchanged for another in recipes?

-Although technically possible, each cut contributes specific characteristics that directly influence the final result.
-Substituting ribeye for tail in a pil pil sauce, for example, can result in a less satisfying texture.
+Although technically possible, each cut brings specific characteristics that directly influence the final result.
+Substituting upper loin for tail in a pil pil, for example, can lead to a less satisfactory texture.

 How to identify the quality of each cut?

-Quality cod has a uniform pearly color, no yellowing, and a firm texture.
-The cuts should show well-defined fibers and a clean, marine aroma, never ammoniacal.
+Quality cod should have a uniform pearly color, absence of yellowish spots, and a firm texture to the touch.
+The cuts should show well-defined fibers and a clean marine aroma, never ammoniacal.

 - Look for pieces with uniform thickness